doctrine/orm/docs/en/tutorials/getting-started.rst

 which translates the YYYY-mm-dd HH:mm:ss database format into a PHP DateTime instance and back.

-After the field definitions the two qualified references to the user entity are defined.
+After the field definitions, the two qualified references to the user entity are defined.
 They are created by the ``many-to-one`` tag.
 The class name of the related entity has to be specified with the ``target-entity`` attribute, which is enough information for the database mapper to access the foreign-table.
-Since ``reporter`` and ``engineer`` are on the owning side of a bi-directional relation we also have to specify the ``inversed-by`` attribute.
+Since ``reporter`` and ``engineer`` are on the owning side of a bi-directional relation, we also have to specify the ``inversed-by`` attribute.
 They have to point to the field names on the inverse side of the relationship.
 We will see in the next example that the ``inversed-by`` attribute has a counterpart ``mapped-by`` which makes that